satoshiware/sc-node/README.md

 - **Configuration file**: `/etc/bitcoin/bitcoin.conf`
 - **dbcache**: Controls UTXO cache size.
 Default configuration:  **Total RAM - 8 GB** (minimum 4 GB).
 Higher values improve validation speed.
 - **Port**: Default is `8333`.
 When running multiple feeders on the same network, assign a unique port to each and update your router/firewall port-forwarding rules accordingly.
 - **maxconnections**: Default is `125`.
-For the recommended 1:1000 ratio this value needs to be increased.
+To support the 1:1000 ratio this needs to be increased (e.g. 300–600).
-  **Warning**: Higher values increase RAM, CPU, open file limits, and bandwidth usage.
-Increase gradually and monitor system resources.
+  **Note**: Even 125 connections can saturate upload bandwidth in some cases.
+Lower the value if you experience bandwidth issues or slow performance.

 After editing `bitcoin.conf`, restart the service with:```bash sudo systemctl restart bitcoind```

 #### External IP Updater
-This script is **enabled by default** and runs 4 times per day.
+This script is installed by the `bitcoin-feeder-install.sh` script and **enabled by default** to run 4 times per day via Cron.
 It automatically checks the current public (external) IP address.
 If it differs from the `externalip=` setting in `bitcoin.conf`, the script updates the file and restarts Bitcoin Core.